How Long Does Fentanyl Stay in Urine?

 In general, fentanyl can be detected in urine for up to three days after the last dose.

 Other factors influencing detection times include age, gender, and overall health.
 For example, older individuals and those with liver or kidney problems may take longer to eliminate fentanyl from their systems.
-Due to hormonal differences, female users also tend to metabolize drugs slower than males.

 It’s essential to note that urine tests typically detect the presence of fentanyl’s metabolites rather than the drug itself.
 After ingestion, fentanyl is broken down into norfentanyl, hydroxy, and other metabolites.
 These metabolites have longer half-lives and can still be detected in the urine even after the drug has been eliminated.